Afnanafsal/af-pull/README.md

 ## 🛠️ Usage

-- Open your Git workspace
+- Open any Git workspace
 - Every 2 minutes:
   - `git fetch` runs silently
-  - If you're behind, `git pull --rebase` is triggered
+  - If you're behind, `git pull --rebase` triggers automatically
+- If you try to push while behind:
+  - You’ll be warned to pull first
 - Check status via:
   - The 🕒 **Status Bar**
   - The **Output → AF-Pull** panel